mbKirby/mbKirby.github.io/README.md

 ```

 ### Narrative
-Learn about my journey in database management and the enhancements I made by reading my narrative here.
+Learn about my journey in database management and the enhancements I made by reading my narrative [here](https://github.com/mbKirby/CS-340-Client-Server-Development/blob/main/Databases%20Narrative).
+For a downloadable version of the narrative, please visit [my repository on GitHub](https://github.com/mbKirby/CS-340-Client-Server-Development).

 ---